Stair, East Ayrshire

-Stair is a parish in Ayrshire, Scotland.
+Stair is a parish in East Ayrshire, Scotland.
 It lies at the bottom of a glen beside the River Ayr at the north-west border of the 5,376 acre (22 km^{2}) Parish of Stair where the River Ayr is joined by the Glenstang Burn.

 History

 The parish is known for its connection with the Dalrymples, Earls of Stair.
 The family first became associated with the village in 1450, when William de Dalrymple acquired the lands of Stair-Montgomery and built Stair House.
 Formerly part of the Parish of Ochiltree, Stair was made a separate parish in 1653 at the request of James Dalrymple, 1st Viscount of Stair.

 Places of interest in the parish include Stair Brig built in 1745 and Stair House.
 Dalmore House stood overlooking the River Ayr until destroyed by fire in 1969.

 The "Stair Fair" at the Stair Parish Church churchyard was the equivalent of the Mauchline Holy Fair and was equally wild with people travelling from miles around and staying several days until every last item of food and drink had been consumed.
 A "Fair Stair Sacrament" was an expression used to describe a good hearty meal at which everything was eaten for many years after the fair ceased to be held.